Ruskin Museum Collection

 The new Bluebird Wing at The Ruskin Museum in Coniston is a truly wonderful place.
 “Am I biased?
 Well, yes I am!” writes Gina.

 “The museum is great on two fronts: firstly it’s the natural place to have a permanent tribute to my father and his final record attempt on Coniston Water in Cumbria and secondly, it’s great because it’s run by a dedicated team of volunteers.

-Under the direction of Vicky Slowe, The Ruskin Museum has expanded to embrace all things Donald Campbell.
+Under the direction of Vicky Slowe, Jeff Carroll, Tracey Hodgson and the other trustees, The Ruskin Museum has expanded to embrace all things Donald Campbell.
 As you might imagine from its name, the museum started life to pay homage to local artist and influential thinker, John Ruskin.
 And indeed it houses an art collection of Ruskin’s beautiful works alongside other artefacts.
 Vicky, an Art Historian herself, may not have intended becoming a Campbell expert when she first applied to curate the John Ruskin Collection…

 Local people raise money